-- 1. The attached Amendment Number to the Livable Oakville Official Plan is hereby adopted. - 2.
+- 1. The attached Amendment Number 20 to the Livable Oakville Official Plan is hereby adopted. - 2.
 Pursuant to subsection 17(27) of the Planning Act, R.S.O.
 1990, c.P.13, as amended, this Official Plan Amendment comes into effect upon the day after the last day for filing a notice of appeal, if no appeal is filed pursuant to subsections 17(24) and (25).
 Where one or more appeals have been filed under subsection 17(24) and (25) of the said Act, as amended, this Official Plan Amendment comes into effect when all such appeals have been withdrawn or finally disposed of in accordance with the direction of the Ontario Municipal Board. - 3.
+That upon this Official Plan Amendment coming into effect, and given the Regional Municipality of Halton is the Approval Authority for the approval of Town-Initiated Official Plan Amendment No.15 (Urban Structure, File: 42.15.52) adopted by Town Council by By-law 2017-079 on September 26, 2017, that Halton Region be directed to modify Schedule A1 as attached to By-law 2017-079, in accordance with Appendix 2 of this by-law, as part of the approval of By-law 2017-079.

-In the event that the Regional Municipality of Halton, being the Approval Authority, declares this Official Plan Amendment to be not exempt, the Clerk is hereby authorized and directed to make application to the Approval Authority for approval of the aforementioned Amendment Number to the Livable Oakville Official Plan.
+4. In the event that the Regional Municipality of Halton, being the Approval Authority, declares this Official Plan Amendment to be not exempt, the Clerk is hereby authorized and directed to make application to the Approval Authority for approval of the aforementioned Amendment Number 20 to the Livable Oakville Official Plan.

-PASSED this day of , 2017 MAYOR CLERK
+PASSED this 5 th day of December, 2017 MAYOR CLERK

-Official Plan Amendment Number to the Town of Oakville's Livable Oakville Plan
+Official Plan Amendment Number 20 to the Town of Oakville's Livable Oakville Plan